uraimo/SwiftyGPIO/README.md

 ## Examples

-The following example, built to run on the $9 C.H.I.P., shows the current values of GPIO0(sysfs id 408) attributes, changes direction and value and then shows again a recap of the attributes:
+The following example, built to run on the $9 C.H.I.P., shows the current value of all the GPIO0 attributes, changes direction and value and then shows again a recap of the attributes:

 ```Swift
 let gpios = SwiftyGPIO.getGPIOsForBoard(.CHIP)